DaRiv94/USColoniesAzureFunction/README.md

-## FGR API Docs
+## US Colonies Azure Function

-This application was built to show a Microsoft Azure Function in use.
+This application was built to show a Microsoft Azure Function in action.

 ### Shortcuts